-If the device is connected to a stable Wi-Fi network, iCloud Backup is enabled and you have adequate storage in iCloud, but you are still having issues with the iCloud Backup, you may want to reset all settings.
-Doing this will not erase any of the content on your device, but it will affect system settings like Wi-Fi passwords, accessibility settings and more.
+If you are still having issues with iCloud Backup, you can try to reset all settings on your iPhone.
+Doing this will not erase any of the data on the device, but it will delete system settings like Wi-Fi passwords, Bluetooth, VPN and more.

-It is essential in this case because it can erase any settings that may be interfering with the backup process.
+It is essential in this case because it can remove any settings that may be interfering with the iCloud backup process.
 Here’s how to do it:

 Your iPhone will restart and you can try another backup.
 If it doesn’t work, continue to the next solution below.

-If you are still unable to backup the device in iCloud, then you have the option to backup in iTunes or Finder (on macOS Catalina 10.15 and above) using your computer.
-Follow these steps to backup your device on your computer;
+If your iPhone is still not backing up to iCloud, then you can choose to backup the device with iTunes or Finder (on macOS Catalina 10.15 and above) using your computer.
+Follow these steps to backup your iPhone on your computer;

-In Finder, you will need to connect the device to the Mac and then select the iPhone under “Locations.”
+In Finder, you will need to select the iPhone under “Locations.”
 Then, in the backups section, select “Backup all the Data on your iPhone to this Mac” and then click “Back up Now”.

-Do you know that you can simply back up your iPhone data in one click without iTunes or iCloud?
-FoneGeek Backup & Restore (iOS) is exactly the backup and restore tool for all iOS users to create and full and selective backup of the data saved on the iOS devices.
+Do you know that you can simply back up your iPhone data without iTunes or iCloud?
+FoneGeek Backup & Restore (iOS) is exactly the best tool for all iOS users to create an full or selective backup of the data on iPhone/iPad/iPod.
 It is not just a backup program, it can also restore the full or partial backup to any of your iOS or Android device without resetting the phone.

 Step 1.
-Download the backup and restore program on your computer.
-Launch it and select the mode of "Backup & RESTORE".
+Download the iOS Backup program on your computer.
+Launch it and select the mode of "Backup & Restore".

 Step 2.
 Here are 20+ types of data you can choose to make a backup.
-Choose the one or more data types you want and tap on "Backup" tab.
+Choose the one or more data types you want and tap on "Backup".

 Step 3.
 You can then preview the data you have backed up by clicking "View Backup Data".